anitato/Societal_Impact_CAProp20/code/README.md

 ================
 Lida Anita To, Sivan Yair, and Fernanda Guizar

+\[1\] University of California - Davis, Dept. of Evolution & Ecology

 # California Proposition 20, Criminal Sentencing, Parole, and DNA Collection Initiative (2020)

 This Git Repository contains the directions to produce a widget that